-Whole grains contain the entire grain kernel -- the bran, germ, and endosperm.
+Whole grains contain the entire grain kernel—the bran, germ, and endosperm.
 Refined grains have been milled, a process that removes the bran and germ.
-This is done to give grains a finer texture and improve their shelf life, but is also removes dietary fiber, iron, and many B vitamins.
-Because whole grains keep their dietary fiber they play a key role in keeping bodies healthy.
+This is done to give grains a finer texture and improve their shelf life, but it also removes dietary fiber, iron, and many B vitamins.
+Because whole grains keep their dietary fiber, they play a key role in keeping bodies healthy.

 Studies have shown that whole grains may help reduce the risk of developing many major diseases including heart disease, cholesterol, diabetes, obesity and certain cancers.
 Whole grains are low glycemic carbohydrates which means lower blood sugar and less insulin production.
 Whole grains are a source of fiber, which grabs onto toxins as it makes its way through the digestive system.
-And fiber slows digestion making you feel fuller longer.
+Fiber also slows digestion, making you feel fuller longer.

 Today’s new health guidelines recommend at least half your daily intake of grains should come from whole grains; that is, try to eat at least three servings of whole-grain products each day.